 Battery and Others

 Motorola Fusion Plus features a massive 5,000mAh battery with support for 15W fast charging technology.
-The 15W charging is little underwhelming when you consider the Motorola One Hyper had faster charging for a smaller battery.
+The 15W charging is a little underwhelming when you consider the Motorola One Hyper had faster charging for a smaller battery.
 We understand that Motorola had to cut some corners to keep the cost down.
-The new Fuison+ retails for a cheaper price than the Hyper, though has a more powerful chipset, and additional camera, and a bigger battery.
+The new Fuison+ retails for a cheaper price than the Hyper, though has a more powerful chipset, an additional camera, and a bigger battery.

 Motorola One Fusion+ Specifications: